-- (J) Administrative Assignments.
-The Chief of Police reserves the right, at his/her sole discretion, to select, assign to and remove members from the following assignments on a non-requested basis: - (1) Administrative members to the Chief of Police;

-- (2) Administrative members to the Deputy Chiefs; - (3) Bureau Commanders; - (4) Mayor's Security Unit (subject to the approval of the Director of Public Safety); - (5) the Recruiting Unit; and - (6) Recruit Training Unit (1 temporary assignment for the duration of each Academy class).
+- (1) The Chief of Police reserves the right, at their sole discretion, to select, assign to and remove members from the following assignments on a non-requested basis: - (a) Administrative members to the Chief of Police: - (b) Administrative members to the Assistant Chiefs; - (c) Bureau Commanders: - (d) Mayor's Security Unit (subject to the approval of the Director of Public Safety); - (e) the Recruiting Unit: - Recruit Training Unit (1 temporary assignment for the duration of each Academy class); and - Public Information Sergeant.

 When openings or transfers are anticipated in any Bureau Commander assignment, all commanders will be asked by the Chief to submit in writing any preference as to which assignment(s) they desire, if any.
 After all of the assignments are filled by the Chief, any Commander desiring to know why he/she was not selected for a specific assignment for which he/she expressed interest, or was placed into an assignment he/she did not express interest in, will be entitled to a meeting with the Chief for a detailed explanation.
-The Chief will not exercise his/her discretion to assign Bureau Commanders in an arbitrary and capricious manner.
+The Chief will not exercise their discretion to assign Bureau Commanders in an arbitrary and capricious manner.